heidygallardo/heidygallardo/README.md

 ### A little bit about me:
 - I graduated with my B.S. in Computer Science from UTRGV in December 2023.
 - I designed and developed websites for the C-STEM Department and faculty at UTRGV.
+- I currently design and develop websites for businesses in Texas.

 ### Meet Rex my [#30NitesOfCode](https://www.codedex.io/@heidyexe/30-nites-of-code) pet